• Skip to primary navigation

 It only takes a few minutes to setup VPN on router, and the benefits of encrypting all the devices on your network are useful.
 This step-by-step guide will show you why it’s important and how you can do it on your own WiFi router today.

-Most people tend to assume that configuring VPN for router is a highly complex task that requires specialized skills, and so, they steer away from attempting it.
+Most people tend to assume that configuring a VPN on a router is a highly complex task that requires specialized skills, so, they steer away from attempting it.

 But, as you will see, this isn’t true.